helje5/SwiftyHTTP/README.md

 SwiftyHTTP
 ==========

 A simple GCD based HTTP library for Swift.
+This project is 'pure' Swift/C, it does not use any bridged Objective-C classes.

-SwiftyHTTP is kind of a demo on how to integrate Swift with raw C APIs.
+SwiftyHTTP is a demo on how to integrate Swift with raw C APIs.
 More for stealing Swift coding ideas than for actually using the code in a real project.
 In most real world Swift apps you have access to Cocoa, use it.